hoanganhngo610/COVID19_VN_MOH_MLmodels/README.md

     - Melbourne School of Engineering, The University of Melbourne, Australia
     - Email: tuankhoin@student.unimelb.edu.au

-The group's work is under the supervision of Dr. Ha Anh Duc (Ministry of Health).
-Moreover, Dr. NGUYEN Thu Anh serves as the epidemiological supervior and data provider for the group.
+This project is under the supervision of Dr. HA Anh Duc (The Ministry of Health Office), and Dr. NGUYEN Thu Anh (The University of Sydney and Woolcock Institute of Medical Research) serves as the epidemiological supervior and data provider for the group.

 ### About this repository